-Although GASB 45 requires public employers to report their OPEB liabilities, it does not require pre-funding of those benefits.
+Although GASB 45, and now GASB 75, requires public employers to report their OPEB liabilities, it does not require pre-funding of those benefits.
 The State Health Insurance Council, consisting of the Director of Employee Relations, the President of the Civil Service Commission, and Director of the Budget, is continuing to evaluate long-term funding strategies for this liability.
+Legislation included in the enacted budget for the 2017/18 fiscal year established a Retiree Health Benefit Trust for the purpose of funding health benefits of retired State employees and their dependents.